The Best Variation of Landmine Exercises

 Landmines are one of the most underrated exercises.
 You could perform the landmines as a compound or unilateral lift to fix your strength or muscles imbalances.
-There is a variation of the landmines you can perform to train your back and every muscle group.
+In this post, we will detail a variation of the landmine exercises that you can perform to train your back and every muscle group.

 The landmine exercises force you to use your muscle stabilizers which can help strengthen your core.
 In a landmine exercise, you place one end of a barbell in a corner where it doesn’t move or use a T-bar machine.